 The full combat version of the sport is fast and impactful, with wide strikes and parries that come with blinding speed.
 It is even used by the US Special Forces.

-FILIPINO MARTIAL ARTS IN MEDIA
+ARNIS IN MEDIA

 There are several demonstrations of Filipino martial arts in movies, TV shows, comic books, and video games.